boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/funnel-chart.md

 > **NOTE:**  By default, the filter will be set for the top 5 records.

 You can apply filters by selecting the filter option in settings.
-For more details, refer to the[filters](/visualizing-data/working-with-widgets/configuring-widget-filters/#configuring-filter-for-dimension-column).
+For more details, refer to the [filters](/visualizing-data/working-with-widgets/configuring-widget-filters/#configuring-filter-for-dimension-column).

 Similarly, you can add the Measures and Expression Columns to the Column field.